 I won’t go into great detail about how bad Sea World is, you can always watch the documentary: Blackfish (It is available on Netflix!) or read John Hargrove’s Book: Beneath the Surface (he is a former Seal World trainer who had the courage to speak out).
 There is also a Ted Ex talk that you can watch by Dr. Naomi A. Rose (a Marine Mammal Scientist ) titled: Let’s Throw Shamu a Retirement Party (It’s on Youtube).
 And there are many, many articles you can find on Google and read them.
 (You can also check out an older post of mine here)

 Now many like to say who cares about Sea World when there are many dolphins and whales, as well as many other species in the wild that need help.
 This is true.
 We are hurting our oceans and need to do more to protect these species (one way you can help is by donating to the Whale and Dolphin Conservation).
 But that DOES NOT mean the lives in Sea World do not matter.
 EVERY LIFE MATTERS!
-To say one matters more than the other is just wrong.
+To say one is more important that the other is just wrong.
 Just because there are more Orcas in the wild, doesn’t mean the ones in Sea World don’t matter.
 They are just as important.

 The Orcas in Sea World are not okay.
 They do not have enough space, nothing can compare to the size of the ocean.
 They are very family oriented, each pod has it’s own language and culture.
-There are Hybrid Orcas in Sea World that would NEVER exist in the wild because the two pods would have never met or mate with one another!
+There are Hybrid Orcas in Sea World that would NEVER exist in the wild because the two pods would have never met or mated with one another!
 Incest would never occur in the wild and Orcas at Sea World are forced to breed when they are too young (often at 2 or 3 years, in the wild, it wouldn’t be until they are 12 or 13)!
 The Orcas in Sea World are so mixed, many can’t even communicate with each other because they are from two different worlds!

 Now imagine being that child, being taken from your mother, being forced to perform for a bunch of people because they’ll only feed you if you do what you are told.
 You have to do that four times a day for the rest of your life.
 You are caged with someone that you don’t know and who doesn’t speak your language.
 You’d feel pretty much alone.
 It doesn’t matter if these Orcas have other Orcas around, they are still alone because that other Orca is not one of them.
 It would be like if you took an English speaking person and put them in a room full of only Japanese, Spanish, French, etc speakers.
 Don’t matter if there are other people there, they won’t know what is going on, and will feel pretty much alone.